Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 un-encrypted channels in terms of options such as filtering (or lack thereof), DNSSEC validation, etc.

-### Impact of Encryption on DNS Monitoring
+### Impact of Encryption on Monitoring by DNS Privacy Service Operators

 DNS Privacy Threats:

-* Increased use of encryption impacts operator ability to manage their network [@!RFC8404].
+* Increased use of encryption can impact DNS privacy service operator ability to monitor traffic and therefore manage their DNS servers [@!RFC8404].

 Many monitoring solutions for DNS traffic rely on the plain text nature of this traffic and work by intercepting traffic on the wire, either using a separate